Person sloshes in a puddle in their black rain boots.

 Counties projected to have the most extreme precipitation days in 2050

-To determine which U.S. counties will see the most extreme precipitation days in 2050, Stacker consulted the Centers for Disease Control and Prevention & National Environmental Public Health Tracking Network, which uses a 30-year rolling average to calculate the projected amount of days with extreme precipitation.
+To determine how these numbers may shift in the future, Stacker set out to identify the U.S. counties that are expected to see the most extreme precipitation days in 2050 using data from the Centers for Disease Control and Prevention & National Environmental Public Health Tracking Network.
+They use a 30-year rolling average to calculate the projected amount of days with extreme precipitation.
 These predictions were last updated in December of 2018.

 Counties are ranked by low emission days of extreme precipitation in 2050.
 The number of extreme precipitation days is relative to days in a year, with the measure calculated annually and representing a 30-year rolling average.